tykora/ai-case-study/README.md

 * How is your company performing relative to competitors in the same field?

-while they are still in development dermatologist's are still vastly more effective.
+While they are still in development dermatologist's are still vastly more effective.

 ## Recommendations